decasteljau/waapi-text-to-speech/readme.md

 ## Adding this script as an external editor

+In Wwise:
+1. Open menu: **Project > User Preferences**
+1. In the **External Editors**, click **Add...**
+1. Browse for the `text-to-speech.cmd` file in this directory
-1. To do
+1. Click **OK**

 ## How it works

 The source code is located in [index.ts](index.ts).

-This script is normally executed from the current selection.
-It will retrieve the selection from Wwise and generate a WAV file for each selected Sound objects.
-The WAV files will be automatically imported in the project.
+This script is executed as an external editor in Wwise from the current selection.
+It will retrieve the selection from WAAPI and generate a WAV file for each selected Sound objects using Windows text to speech.
+The WAV files will be automatically imported in the project with WAAPI.